team-telnyx/demo-python-telnyx/flask-call-tracking_call-control/README.md

 ### Environment Setup

+#### Dependencies

+This package relies on some very nice external dependencies and modules.
+The specific ones can be found in the Pipfile.
+To make this easier we are using `pipenv` to manage all of our packaging needs.
+To utilize this amazing tool, make sure you have `pip` installed, then run `pip install pipenv`

+Afterwards, simply run `pipenv install` to automatically install all the required packages that are needed.

 #### Ngrok

 This application is served on the port defined in the runtime environment (or in the `.env` file).
 Be sure to launch [ngrok](https://developers.telnyx.com/docs/v2/development/ngrok?utm_source=referral&utm_medium=github_referral&utm_campaign=cross-site-link) for that port